♫ Listening to: Play by Fickle Friends ♫

 Drain the potatoes in a colander in the sink.

-Transfer the potatoes back to the pot, add the earth balance, salt, and pepper, and mash with a potato masher or use a stand mixer or a handheld electric mixer to whip them.
+Transfer the potatoes back to the pot, add the vegan butter, salt, and pepper, and mash with a potato masher or use a stand mixer or a handheld electric mixer to whip them.

 Add nondairy milk slowly to the potatoes until they are a creamy consistency (pictured below).

 Transfer the mashed potatoes to a piping bag.
 Pipe potatoes onto lentil muffins.

 Garnish the lentil lovelies with parsley, dill, and/or paprika (optional).

 These can be made in advance, chilled overnight, and reheated in an oven for 15 minutes until mashed potato tops have browned slightly.
 If you want to watch me piping mashed potatoes onto these on periscope (so basically watching a video of me talking to my phone), you can click here.